 Gordon Strong is the President and highest ranking judge of the Beer Judge Certification Program (BJCP), the organization that certifies beer judges for homebrew competitions and also registers qualifying homebrew competitions.
 In addition to his Grand Master Level V judge status, Gordon is a three-time winner of the National Homebrew Competition Ninkasi Award and the author of Brewing Better Beer: Master Lessons for Advanced Homebrewers (Brewers Publications, 2011).
 He frequently contributes to Brew Your Own, including taking over the “Style Profile” column in early 2015.
-On Friday, November 3, learn how to master mashing techniques along with controlling your all-grain wort production in Gordon's "Advanced All-Grain Techniques" Boot Campon Friday, November 3 and again on Saturday, November 4.
+On Friday, November 3, learn how to master mashing techniques along with controlling your all-grain wort production in Gordon's "Advanced All-Grain Techniques" Boot Camp.
+It is being offered again on Saturday, November 4.
 Please note due to many requests we are repeating this same Boot Camp topic from Friday again on Saturday.

 Michael Tonsmeire is an award-winning homebrewer, certified beer judge, and all-around sour beer nerd.
 He blogs as The Mad Fermentationist, writes the Brew Your Own Advanced Brewing column, and authored American Sour Beers (Brewers Publications, 2014).
+Michael is co-founder and co-head brewer for Sapwood Cellars, scheduled to open in November/December 2017.
 Tonsmeire has consulted and collaborated with a dozen of America's best craft breweries including Modern Times Beer Co., and Commonwealth Brewing Co.
 He has presented at the last three AHA National Homebrewers Conferences, as well as homebrewing conferences in Norway and Brazil.
 Tonsmeire resides in Washington, D.C.
 Learn how to choose, use and maintain oak barrels - and barrel-alternatives - for homebrewing at the "Barrels and Wood-Aging" Boot Camp on Friday, November 3.
 The next day, Michael will demonstrate the unique skill set needed to create your own delicious sour beers including wort productions, growing alternative microbes, blending, aging on fruit, and sanitation in the "Sour Beer Techniques" Boot Camp on Saturday, November 4.

 Dr. Chris White lives in San Diego, Calif., USA, where he serves as President and CEO of White Labs Inc. Chris founded White Labs in 1995 to manufacture yeast cultures and provide fermentation services to the brewing, wine, and distilling industries.
 Chris has a Ph.D. in Biochemistry from the University of California, San Diego and a B.S. in Biochemistry from the University of California, Davis.
 While at Davis, Chris interned at Genentech Inc., the world's first biotechnology company.
 White is coauthor of Yeast: The Practical Guide To Beer Fermentation, co-designer of BrewMaster: The Craft Beer Game, and has published numerous articles on yeast, beer, and fermentation.
 Chris White was a lecturer in the Chemistry and Biochemistry Department at U.C.
 San Diego from 1999-2007, and is currently teaching in the Brewing Certificate Program at U.C.
 San Diego Extension.
 Chris was awarded the 2013 Recognition Award from the American Homebrewers Association.
 In "Advanced Yeast Techniques" Boot Camp on Saturday, November 4, Chris will lead you in mastering different yeast-related techniques in order to get the most from your yeast.